Math major and advanced courses FAQ

 Math 482 is a new math education section, with 225 + 255 as pre-requisites.
 The main focus will be on developing presentation and teaching skills.
 Students will also read pedagogy papers, discuss classroom case studies, there will be sessions on active learning, inclusive teaching, public speaking, etc. It will be offered for the first time in Fall 2024 - during the pilot run, enrollment will be limited to 12 students, selected through an application process during April registration.

 Math + Philosophy major allows Math 480, Math 481, Math 482, or a senior seminar in Philosophy approved for the student by the Philosophy DUS prior to the start of term.
-(In Math + Philosophy, the required number of math courses and philosophy courses doesn’t include the senior seminar, so it is not affected by the choice of seminar.)

 For description of the options, see the first question in this section.

 Math 480 and 481 run as a combination of a reading project and guided exploration experience, with presentations to other students in the seminar.
 Either is a great option for students who prefer a structured program where a mentor and reading projects to work on are already identified.
-It requires no prior research experience, and is accessible to any senior majoring in mathematics.
+It requires no research experience, and is accessible to any senior majoring in mathematics.

 Math 475 requires more independent work.
 To enroll, the student must find a faculty adviser to sponsor the project.
 It is recommended to start looking for an adviser at least a semester in advance.
 Typically, the student will be expected to have an idea of a project they wish to work on, or an area of interest that is aligned with the adviser’s field of study, and allows the adviser to help the student identify a suitable problem to work on.

-It is recommended that students who wish to complete the senior essay should get a bit of research experience prior to senior year.
+It is recommended that students who wish to complete the senior essay should get a bit of research or independent study experience prior to senior year.
 Some options include a summer REU, our own summer program SUMRY, applying for the Lewis summer research award, the Yale math directed reading program run by graduate students every semester, independent study through Math 470, or working on an unofficial project with a faculty member.
 These will help you get the experience and research project ideas you will need to successfully complete a senior essay.

 Math 482 is a pilot in Fall 2024, focused on mathematics education at the college level, and includes a lot of practice with teaching.
 It is a good option for students who are interested in education and would like to develop or sharpen their teaching skills.